Prana Revenna Review

 Venting and Breathability

 According to the manufacturer's description, the fabric also has a DWR (durable water repellant) treatment.
-During testing, however, we were unable to determine exactly how the DWR treatment plays a role in water resistance.
+During our testing, however, we were unable to determine exactly how the DWR treatment plays a role in water resistance.
 The pair absorbs water instantly and does not classically bead as the other repellant shorts do.
-This inevitably scores them right along with any other average pair.

-With only a few key drawbacks, the Prana Revenna is otherwise one of the most outstanding pairs of shorts we've recently tested.
+With only a few minor drawbacks, the Prana Revenna is otherwise one of the most outstanding pairs of shorts we've recently tested.
 Comfortable and versatile for many outdoor scenarios, these shorts quickly became a favorite among our team.
 If only they didn't wrinkle so much and if only they were a tad more technical when it comes to water-resistance, they'd be perfect.
 But they are casual, practical, and feel amazing.